 Communication and ASD

 Communication is an essential part of being human.
-For individuals with ASD, communication is a challenge no matter how much, or how little, he or she speaks.
-For families and professionals, supporting and encouraging communication skills requires a team approach.
-Helping individuals with ASD communicate everything from basic wants and need to complex thoughts and ideas can include a wide range of interventions from visual supports to high tech assistive technology.
+For individuals with ASD, communication can be a challenge no matter how much or how little he or she speaks.
+Supporting and encouraging communication skills requires a team approach.
+Helping individuals with ASD communicate everything from basic wants and needs to complex thoughts and ideas can include a wide range of interventions from visual supports to high tech assistive technology.

-Because communication is so problematic for individuals with ASD, their caregivers, and the professionals who support them, the VCU Autism Center for Excellence (VCU-ACE) has included Communication as one of our statewide goals to help improve service delivery for students with ASD.
-These goals are based upon our work with school divisions across the Commonwealth, and may also serve as a focus for problem solving and resource sharing within the regional Communities of Learning in Autism Spectrum Disorders (CoLAs).
+Because communication is a critical life skill for individuals with ASD, VCU-ACE has included Communication as one of our state goals.
+These goals are based upon our work with school divisions across the Commonwealth, and also serve as a focus for problem solving and resource sharing within the regional Communities of Learning in Autism (CoLAs).

 - Identification of communication goals;